Devil Girl from Mars

-The film's storyline concerns a female alien commander sent from Mars to acquire human males to replace their declining male population, thereby saving Martian civilisation from extinction.
-When negotiation, then intimidation fails, she must use force to obtain co-operation from a remote Scottish village where she has landed her crippled flying saucer.
+A female alien is sent from Mars to acquire human males to replace their declining male population.
+When negotiation, then intimidation, fails she must use force to obtain co-operation from a remote Scottish village where she has landed her crippled flying saucer.

 Plot

 Nyah, a female commander from Mars, heads for London in her flying saucer.
 She is part of the advance alien team looking for Earthmen to replace the declining male population on her world, the result of a "devastating war between the sexes".
 Because of damage to her craft, caused when entering the Earth's atmosphere, and an apparent crash with an airliner, she is forced to land in the remote Scottish moors.
 She is armed with a raygun that can paralyse or kill, and is accompanied by a tall, menacing robot named Chani.

 Professor Arnold Hennessey, an astrophysicist, accompanied by journalist Michael Carter, is sent by the British government to investigate the effects of the crash, believed to be caused by a meteorite.
 The pair come to the Bonnie Charlie, a remote inn run by Mr and Mrs Jamieson in the depths of the Scottish Highlands.

 At the bar they meet Ellen Prestwick, a fashion model who came to the Bonnie Charlie to escape an affair with a married man.
 She quickly forms a romantic liaison with Carter.
 Meanwhile, escaped convict Robert Justin (under the alias Albert Simpson), convicted for accidentally killing his wife, comes to the inn to reunite with barmaid Doris, with whom he is in love.